seanpringle/factropy/README.md

 | F3 | Technology licensing popup |
 | F5 | Quick save game |
 | F9 | Move the secondary camera to the main camera's current view |

+# interesting questions to answer

+## Hasn't Factorio in 3D been done?

+IMHO Factorio's top-down 2D view is far more comfortable than Satisfactory's first-person or the Dyson Program's third-person on-a-sphere view, and the build grid is also far simpler to use.
+So Factropy is still largely about building a base that spreads over flat ground on a fixed grid.
+The use of 3D is in specific areas where it seems worthwhile:

+* **Hills**.
+Instead of ore patches we have hills and mountains which contain minable resources.
+Instead of laying out a grid of Factorio _mining drills_ and belts to cover every bit of an ore patch, which gets boring, a few well-placed Factropy _miners_ can eventually tunnel throughout their local hill and extract all available resources.
+Hills also get in the way of the base a lot more than ore patches and require significant effort to build around or flatten.

+* **Lakes**.
+Technically Factropy lakes have underwater topography too.
+Nothing done with it so far but some vague ideas about oil rigs and underwater resource extraction; dredging, drilling etc.

+* **Plains**.
+Deliberately not 3D and all suspiciously level and easy to build on.
+You see all the imaginary silt is washed down by the imaginary rain from the hills and...

+* **Entity height matters**.
+Collision boxes are 3D, and a furnace is obviously taller than an arm (inserter) which must be able to extend over a conveyor (belt).
+Grouping and layout of Factropy entities must make sense in three dimensions, and introduces limitations and challenges around access and line of sight that Factorio can ignore.

+* **Ropeways**.
+Like these https://en.wikipedia.org/wiki/Material_ropeway .
+They're a long-distance logistics alternative to trains for transporting ore from remote outposts, that can be built over hills and across water depending on cable span.
+The buckets travel at around 10 metres up in the air, well above other entities.

+* **Drone flight paths**.
+The equivalent of construction/logistic robots, these guys have slightly more realistic flight paths to contend with 3D terrain and entities, and as a result certain limitations that would be seen as nerfing Factorio's robots.

+* **Combat**.
+Gun turrets can fire in any direction including upward so some sort of aerial enemy seems logical.

+## Is 3D rendering practical at Factorio's scale?

+A few times Factorio devs have said that 3D wouldn't be practical.
+Eg from Kovarex: ...[show me a game that can render 30 000 3D objects (instead of sprites) on the same screen](https://forums.factorio.com/viewtopic.php?p=538365#p538365).
+Sounds like a challenge!

+Anecdata: so far Factropy has rendered a base with 15000 objects on screen at 60FPS on a not-that-new machine with a not-that-new graphics card.
+That includes terrain meshes, entities with moving parts, items on belts, ore on the ground, particle emitters for smoke, lights etc. 30000 or more doesn't seem unrealistic.

+Factropy does this by only permitting 3D models that can be fully instanced into render batches with minimal shader switching.
+Entities consist of one or more component meshes with associated materials: wheels, hulls, arms, gears, pistons, fans, wires, metal, wood etc. A shared library of components are composed into entities, rather than entities coming with dedicated graphical assets.
+All the instances of a single component on screen are one mesh rendered many times with a single draw call.
+Animation of components is done using OpenGL VBO arrays of transformation matrices to control mesh rotation/translation/scale, allowing one assmbler to be idling while another is running at full speed.
+The same approach is used for items on belts: one draw call per type of item on screen.

+All this boils down to the rendering thread being largely bottlenecked on CPU doing math and updating dynamic VBO arrays each frame before the relatively few draw calls execute.
+There are ways to reduce the load.
+Some math is deferred and queued to be done by the graphics card, particularly where a component transforms deterministically.
+Some components use pre-computed sets of transformation matrices so the work is done at startup rather than per-entity per-frame, effectively an indexed lookup table in VRAM.
+Particle emitters are instanced too and tweaked in the shader to appear a bit random.

+However, these are the hurdles that might yet bring it all crashing down in a smoking heap of burnt out GPUs:

+* No shadow mapping is done yet. _Not too scary_ based on some test runs though, and works fine with instancing
+* Only a small number of dynamic lights are supported. _Somewhat scary_ as dynamic lighting affects how instance batches are handled.
+Needs thought...
+* The use of textures is limited so far, instead relying on customisation of materials and shaders for effects. _Not too scary either_ as texture switching is already restricted to material and shader switches (ie, rare).
+Physically-based rendering coming to Raylib is also potentially more interesting than messing with Blender anyway.